andiroot/grub-recovery_v1/README.md

 ## How to run the Script

-Next, folowing this step.
+follow this steps.

 1. After clone this script run .sh file with **bash Grub-Recovery-v1.sh**.
-2. And following step on main menu.
+2. And follow steps on main menu.

 ---